+No, dogs cannot have pecans.
+We do not deny the fact that Pecans are highly Nutritious and rich in protein, fat, and fiber.
+Apart from that, pecans also contain vitamin E, manganese, copper, phosphorus, and manganese.
 Yet, Pecans are considered toxic for dogs.
 One of the reasons pecans are not advised for dogs is the presence of the toxin juglone and Pecan’s susceptibility to mold.
 Further, it induces severe effects on dogs like intestinal blockages, GI distress, etc.

 Like any other nut, Pecans are filled with healthy fats as well as high fiber and protein.
 However, these goods are of no use to dogs.
 It is mainly because the Pecans are not part of a dog’s routine diet.
 Therefore, their body finds it hard to absorb the nutrients present in Pecans and even other nuts.

 However, if consumed in excess, dogs pecans can cause numerous harmful effects due to the following ;

 Nuts like Pecan and walnut contain Juglone in excessive amounts, which is the leading cause of its toxicity.
 Juglone, also known as naphthoquinone, becomes more toxic when exposed to oxygen.
 The quantity of Juglone present in Juglone is minor to affect humans but enough to harm dogs and horses.

 Pecans are highly susceptible to growing a mold called aspergillus, which cannot be observed with the naked eyes.
 The mold produces Tremorgenic mycotoxins that cause Neurotoxicities in dogs.
 The chances of mold formation are minimal in fresh pecans, whereas store-bought quickly grow mold due to high moisture content.